 This is my setup for daily life in SL.
-If your HW is slower and you wanna take decent pictures of your avi, some close ups etc. This is for you.
+If your HW is slower (as in mid range, non high end gaming pc, but not too weak either) and you wanna take decent pictures of your avi, some close ups etc. This is for you.

 Just to be clear, these settings are not intended for extra weak hardware.
 If you have very old HW, you’re gonna need to turn off much more including shadows.
 These settings are for people without the possibility to go full on ultra settings with mid range HW.

 A) If you take photos of your avatar, you don’t need to render the environment that surrounds you, remember that.
 If you turn off Ambient Occlusion and Advanced Lighting model it’s decent settings for slower HW.

 B) If you have older HW, turn off VBO and OpenGL.

 C) If you have better HW, leave VBO and OpenGL on and add Anisotropic Filtering to enhance the quality a bit.

 D) If you wanna take a picture of the environment, you’re gonna need to enhance terrain, trees, sky etc. quality + LOD factor if objects in distance won’t load properly for you.

 E) Set draw distance to minimum for clearer shadows if you take closeups